What is an Offshore Bank Account?

 FAQs about Offshore Bank Accounts

-Below are answers to some frequently asked questions about offshore bank accounts.
+Below are our answers to some frequently asked questions that our clients ask us about offshore bank accounts.

 Is it legal to have an offshore bank account?

 There is nothing criminal about opening an offshore bank account.
-However, it is a crime to avoid paying taxes or to attempt to shield funds from the U.S. government.
+However, it is a crime to use an offshore account to avoid paying taxes or to attempt to shield funds from the U.S. government.
 Offshore banking should not be used for those purposes.

 How much does it cost to open an offshore bank account?